 EMIRATES POST has inaugurated its second largest parcel handling facility in EZDubai-a dedicated e-commerce free zone.
 Expected to process over one quarter of the total parcel and express volume of the Post, the facility will cater for both first- and last-mile deliveries and will eventually increase the speed, convenience and flexibility of postal and e-commerce services.
-It will offer a customer experience of a higher quality.
+It will offer a high quality customer experience.
 The opening of the new facility also reflects the Post's commitment to the greater digitalization and automation of postal operations.